quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-upgrade-guide.md

 Also remember that the files that you create in the `src-ssr/middlewares` folder need to also be declared under quasar.conf.js > ssr > middlewares.
 This is because their order matters, just like how the order of applying any Expressjs middleware matters too.
 You can use the `$ quasar new ssrmiddleware <name>` command to speed things up.

 Always keep the original `render` middleware as last one in the list.

+### Tips

+* You might want to check out [the new configuration](/quasar-cli/developing-ssr/configuring-ssr) properties available through quasar.conf.js > ssr.
+* You might want to check out [the ssrContext](/quasar-cli/developing-ssr/ssr-context) page which describes in detail what properties you can use from it.